Browse Wellness

 How many times a week should a beginner do yoga?

-There is no one definitive answer to this question.
-Depending on the individual, some people may benefit from practicing yoga once a week, while others may need to practice multiple times per week.
+There is no definitive answer to this question.
+Depending on the individual, some people may benefit from practicing yoga once a week, while others may need to practice yoga multiple times per week.

 Ultimately it is up to the individual to experiment and see what works best for them in terms of frequency and duration of practice.